 noun (plural Nazis)historical

-The Nazi Party was formed in Munich after the First World War.
-It advocated right-wing authoritarian nationalist government, and developed a racist ideology based on anti-Semitism and a belief in the superiority of ‘Aryan’ Germans.
-Its leader, Adolf Hitler, who was elected Chancellor in 1933, established a totalitarian dictatorship and precipitated the Second World War.
-The Nazi Party collapsed at the end of the War and was outlawed
+The Nazi Party was formed in Munich after World War I. It advocated right-wing authoritarian nationalist government and developed a racist ideology based on anti-Semitism and a belief in the superiority of “Aryan” Germans.
+Its charismatic leader, Adolf Hitler, who was elected Chancellor in 1933, established a totalitarian dictatorship, rearmed Germany in support of expansionist foreign policies in central Europe, and thus precipitated World War II.
+The Nazi Party collapsed at the end of the war and was outlawed in Germany

-German, abbreviation representing the pronunciation of Nati- in Nationalsozialist 'national socialist', probably by analogy with Sozi, from Sozialist 'socialist'
+German, abbreviation representing the pronunciation of Nati- in Nationalsozialist 'national socialist'